LXXXIV Army Corps (Wehrmacht): Before the Allied invasion

 The LXXXIV Army Corps was formed on 15 May 1942 by renaming Höheres Kommando z. b.
 V. LX.
 In turn, the Higher Command z. b.
 V. LX had been formed on 15 October 1940 in Prague.
 The initial commander of the LXXXIV was Hans Behlendorff.
 The corps was subordinate to the 7th Army under Army Group D, and stationed in Saint-Lô in Normandy.
 Behlendorff was succeeded as corps commander by Gustav-Adolf von Zangen on 1 April 1943.
 Zangen was succeeded as corps commander by Erich Marcks on 1 August 1943.

 With the Allied invasion imminent, LXXXIV Army Corps reported in late May 1944 that only half of the winter programme had been fulfilled and that many coastal batteries were still left to be installed.
 By March 1944, between 50 and 80% of the required fortifications in the area of the LXXXIV Army Corps had been operational.

 Shortly after midnight on 6 June 1944, Allied airborne landings began at the Orne river and on the Cotentin peninsula.
 The LXXXIV Army Corps was subsequently put to high alert to react to the ongoing Allied invasion.

 After 6 June 1944

 Because of its position within the German Atlantic Wall, the LXXXIV Army Corps was the first formation to respond to the Normandy landings by the western Allies.
-The forces of the 352nd Infantry Division (Dietrich Kraiss), headquartered at Le Molay-Littry, and of the 716th Infantry Division (Wilhelm Richter), headquartered at Caen, were closest to the Allied landing sites.
+The forces of the 352nd Infantry Division (Dietrich Kraiss), headquartered at Le Molay-Littry, and of the 716th Infantry Division (Wilhelm Richter), headquartered at Caen, were closest to the Allied eastern landing sites.
+Clearly the US Airborne had landed from 0130 onwards in the west on the Cherbourg peninsular therefore long before the first sea landings at 0730.

 The forces available to the corps on invasion day were the: